-Bi-Partisan Federal Legislation (H.R.
-3378) is designed to preserve access to trauma centers, cardiac and stroke centers, burn centers, neo-natal and pediatric intensive care centers, and other critical-levels of healthcare for nearly 85 million Americans who live in predominately rural areas that don’t have those services.
+Bi-Partisan Federal Legislation H.R.
+3378 and S. 2121 are designed to preserve access to trauma centers, cardiac and stroke centers, burn centers, neo-natal and pediatric intensive care centers, and other critical-levels of healthcare for nearly 85 million Americans who live in predominately rural areas that don’t have those services.

 The legislation will: